 Commercial Fire Safes

-Buying a Commercial fire resistant safe is a sound investment for any business that wants to store important documents and other important items in a place where they’re protected from fire.
-However, not all safes are equally fireproof, and it’s important to know to what to look for when buying a fireproof safe in order to get one that offers the protection you need.
+Buying a Commercial fire-resistant safe is a sound investment for any business that wants to store relevant documents and other essential items in a place where they’re protected from fire.
+However, not all safes are equally fireproof, and it’s important to know what to look for when buying a fireproof safe to get one that offers the protection you need.
 Fireproof safes are rated by the heat of the flames they’re able to withstand, what the maximum temperature can be inside the safe, and how long the safe can be exposed to the fire before the maximum temperature is reached.
-Consider the following when planning to buying a fireproof safe.
+Consider the following when planning to buy a fireproof safe.

-- All fireproof safes are suitable for storing paper documents, but if you want to store Media items, DVDs, or other storage devices such as flash drives, you’ll need a fireproof safe that keeps the internal temperature below 125 degrees Fahrenheit (51.67 degrees Celsius) instead of the more common 350 degrees Fahrenheit (176.7 degrees Celsius).
+All fireproof safes are suitable for storing paper documents.
+Still, if you want to store Media items, DVDs, or other storage devices such as flash drives, you’ll need a fireproof safe.
+The safe will keep the internal temperature below 125 degrees Fahrenheit (51.67 degrees Celsius) instead of the more common 350 degrees Fahrenheit (176.7 degrees Celsius).

 - The size of your safe determines how much you can keep in it.
 Businesses often have significant quantities of items requiring protection.
 Choose a size that fits your needs.
 However consider that the larger the safe is, the more it will weigh.
 Consider its weight before buying a fireproof safe as you’ll have to transport the safe into the location you want it, and the floor has to be strong enough to support it.

 - Choose what type of lock you want.
 Fireproof safes offer tubular locks, deadbolt locks, combination locks, and electronic locks.
 The safest choice is an electronic lock with a backup lock that seals the safe if an unauthorized person tries to tamper with the main lock.